Eau de VIXX: Release

 On March 30, 2018 (KST), Jellyfish Entertainment shared a poster image, featuring a soft pink and peach color palette, via all of VIXX's social media channels announcing the then-upcoming release of the band's third studio album Eau de VIXX on April 17.
 The album would mark the band's first full-length work in two-and-a-half years, since Chained Up (2015).
 The following day, the label published an itemized schedule outlining rollout details for various comeback-related content—photos, the track list, and more—leading up to release day, including "mystery" content labelled with question marks to be revealed on April 11 and 13.
 News outlet My Daily subsequently reported that the band had begun filming a music video for the album's lead single in Gyeonggi-do later that same day.
 On April 2, a concept image teaser and history video were simultaneously released.
 Overlaid with a "shiny wave pattern filter", the photo contained several concept-related items, including an uncorked perfume bottle.
 The history video, titled VIXX Concept History, was uploaded to the band's official YouTube channel and recounted the different concepts utilized by VIXX from debut to present, before hinting at the newest concept at the very end.
 A colorful explosion, like paint spreading, burst across the screen in a smokey haze, with the album's title, release date, and the words "Next Concept" appearing onscreen just before the clip ended.

+A "Visualizing Teaser" photo, featuring a close-up of Hongbin with his bandmates' intertwined hands covering various parts of his neck and face, was released on April 3, 2018.
+Contrasting sets of individual and group teaser photos, in colour and black and white respectively, followed on April 4 and 5.